naboj-org/letter/README.md

 ## Usage

-Letter accepts input files in uncompressed `.tar` archive.
+Letter accepts input files in a `.zip` archive.
 This archive should contain all resources needed for your document.
-Letter builds the document with LuaLaTeX and provides you with the resulting PDF file.
+Letter builds the document with [Tectonic](https://tectonic-typesetting.github.io/en-US/) and provides you with the resulting PDF file.

-### Synchornous API `POST /sync`
+### Synchronous API `POST /sync`

 This endpoint builds the PDF synchronously and sends it in the HTTP response.
 Expects multipart form request with the following fields: